What’s Inside: A walking tour of charming Old Town Riga including all the best things to see and do.

 3. Dome Square

-From Rātslaukums Square, we wound our way down the narrow cobbled streets to the heart of Old Riga, Dome Square.
+From Rātslaukums Square, we wind our way down the narrow cobbled streets to the heart of Old Town Riga, Dome Square.

 4. The Three Brothers

-Guided by our excellent map of Old Town’s buildings of interest (provided by the ever-so-helpful Riga tourism bureau) we followed one of the square’s arteries and easily found the residential homes known as the “Three Brothers.”
+Guided by our excellent map of Old Town’s buildings of interest (provided by the ever-so-helpful Riga tourism bureau) we follow one of the square’s arteries and easily find the residential homes known as the “Three Brothers.

 Each of the pastel-colored homes represents a different century with the oldest dating back to the 15th century.
 One of them currently houses the Latvian Museum of Architecture.